uptonking/note4yaoo/log-dev-error.md

+- [Violation] Added non-passive event listener to a scroll-blocking `<some>` event.
+Consider marking event handler as 'passive' to make the page more responsive.
+  - Passive event listeners are a new feature in the DOM spec that enable developers to opt-in to better scroll performance by eliminating the need for scrolling to block on touch and wheel event listeners.
+  - Developers can annotate touch and wheel listeners with `{passive: true}` to indicate that they will never invoke `preventDefault` .
+  - 解决方法： `this.element.addEventListener(t, e, { passive: true} )`
 - error  React Hook useCallback received a function whose dependencies are unknown.
 Pass an inline function instead
   - useCallback is specifically designed for inline functions.